Royal consorts have been victims of incorrect references made by the press.

 The late Princess of Wales was born

-Lady Diana Spencer, daughter of the 8th Earl Spencer, a
+Lady Diana Spencer, daughter of the 8th Earl Spencer.
+Because she was not born a royal, she

 was not entitled to carry the title “Princess” before her name.

-Thus, calling her “Princess” Diana is totally incorrect.
+Thus, calling her “Princess” Diana is technically incorrect, although she is popular referred as such.
 The

 rightful reference to her should be Diana, Princess of Wales, or the